jen3ten/word-frequency/README.md

 ### Stop Words

-The list of stop words is contained in `stopwords.txt`.
+The list of stop words is contained in [Text1- Declaration of Independence](./word-frequency/Data/stopwords.txt).
 Stop words, such as 'I', 'they', 'have', 'like', 'yours', etc., will be removed because they don’t add any semantic value and are unlikely to be useful.

 ### Stemming Algorithm